rue9x/OHRWhatsNewDiscordBot/README.md

 No/invalid state.json, initialising state
 ```

-The bot will then immediately perform its first check.
+The bot will then immediately perform its first check (which will find nothing if this is the first run).

 2. In any of the allowed channels, users can use `!help`, `!check` and other commands.